Accelerate your migration to SQL Server 2012

 With MAP you get the following reports and proposals for migration to SQL Server 2012:

-- NEW!
-SQL Server licensing: MAP 7.0 will provide you with the details to determine licensing requirements for the upcoming release of SQL Server 2012 and the changes to the SQL Server licensing option.
+- SQL Server licensing: The MAP Toolkit will provide you with the details to determine licensing requirements for the upcoming release of SQL Server 2012 and the changes to the SQL Server licensing option.
 For details, please download the

 Calculating License Requirements for SQL Server 2012 whitepaper.